How Long Do Golf Cart Tires Last? (Everything to Know)

 While the majority of standard golf cart tires have a suggested air pressure of 15 to 25 pounds per square inch (PSI), some have a recommended pressure of 30 or even 40 PSI.

 It’s best not to go beyond the recommended air pressure for your tires.
-Higher air pressure can put more strain on your tires and can even increase the risk of your golf cart rolling.
+Higher air pressure can strain your tires and even increase the risk of your golf cart rolling.

 When Is It Time to Change the Tires on Your Golf Cart?

 Keep a close eye on your tires and watch out for potential problems.
-If you see cracking or dry rot, it’s best to replace your tires immediately.
+Replacing your tires immediately is best if you see cracking or dry rot.

 Your tires don’t have to be replaced immediately if they have a leak.
 Leaky tires can usually be patched, but you should keep in mind that patching is a temporary fix.